 Lease liabilities are initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the Caisse's incremental borrowing rate.
 Generally the Caisse, uses its incremental borrowing rate as the discount rate.
 Variable lease payments are only included in the measurement of the lease liability if they depend on an index or rate (e.g. CPI or inflation).
-In such cases, the initial measurement of the lease liability assumes the variable element will remain unchanged throughout the lease term.
+In such cases, the initial measurement of the lease term.
 Other variable lease payments that are not dependent on an index or rate are expensed in the period to which they relate.